-Symbols are color coded based on FORE-SIGHT ELITE oximeter module group channel: green for channel A and blue (shown) for channel B
+Symbols are color coded based on FORE-SIGHT ELITE oximeter module group channel: green for channel A

-- 7 If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 < Ch> as a key parameter from the tile configuration menu, where < Ch> is the sensor channel.
-The channel options are A1 and A2 for FORE-SIGHT ELITE oximeter module A and B1 and B2 for FORE-SIGHT ELITE oximeter module B. - 8 The channel will appear in the upper left corner of the parameter tile.
-Touch the patient figure on the parameter tile to access the Sensor Location window.
+- 7. If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the tile configuration menu, where <Ch> is the sensor channel.
+The channel options are A1 and A2 for FORE-SIGHT ELITE oximeter module A and B1 and B2 for FORE-SIGHT ELITE oximeter module B. - 8.
+The channel will appear in the upper left corner of the parameter tile.
+Touch the patient figure parameter tile to access the Sensor Location window.

-9 Select the Patient monitoring mode: adult
+9. Select the Patient monitoring mode: adult or pediatric

-or pediatric